CyberSp3ck/CyberSp3ck.github.io/content/posts/pugwar-writeup/pugwar-writeup.md

 - Creating a pug with a name, ability and secret associated with your user (`/choose-fighters`)
 - Edit the ability of a pug that you created (`/fighter-customization`)

 In the Hall Of Fame page we see a pug called Mario with its ability.
-Apparently he knows how to keep secrets.
+Apparently, he knows how to keep secrets.
 So our objective is to learn what type of secret is the pug Mario knows!

 After having created an pug a big blue button shows up in the homepage that redirects to `/choose-fighters?pugName=A_Name_You_Chose`.
 A page that allows you to change the ability of the pug you have just created.